 In the north of Thailand, this ancient city offers a very different experience to the beach resorts of the south.
 Steeped in history, with hundreds of Buddhist temples and remnants of the 700-year-old city walls, the city is fascinating to explore.
 Modern shopping venues and hotels stand side-by-side with incredible sights.
 An all inclusive holiday in Chiang Mai provides a stress-free stay, allowing you to discover the wonders of this unique place.

-For those travelling alone, couples or family holidays, there is plenty to do in Thailand.
+For those travelling alone, couples or family holidays, there is plenty of things to do in Thailand.
 Whether you are looking for the ultimate in relaxation or a more energetic holiday, you will find it with the lastminute.com all inclusive holidays to Thailand.

 Thailand is famous for its nightlife, from go-go bars to cabaret.
 In Bangkok, Pattaya and throughout the country there are red-light areas with entertainment and a plethora of bars.
 For a more sedate evening, most hotels have outdoor bars where you can enjoy a meal and few drinks in the warm, balmy air.
 Market stalls and shops stay open late in many areas, ideal for some late night shopping after the sun goes down.
 Many small pop-up restaurants appear at night offering a light, tasty meal after a night out on the town.